shubhsherl/GSoC-Contribution-Leaderboard/README.md

 # RC_leaderboard

-Rocket.Chat Leaderboard for GSoC aspirants.
+Rocket.Chat Leaderboard for GSoC candidates.
 Build using Django Framework in Python3.
 Register yourself and see your position on leaderboard based on the Commits, Issues and PRs, submitted by you on any repo of Rocket.Chat.

 Happy Coding.